apecloud/kubeblocks/docs/user_docs/database-monitoring/monitor-database.md

 ---
-title: Monitor MySQL database
+title: Monitor database
-description: How to monitor your MySQL database
+description: How to monitor your database
 sidebar_position: 1
 ---